thosgood/this-weeks-finds/markdown/201-250/week235.md

 >
 > Thanks; I should have said that.
 >
-> Landauer\'s analysis showing that \"forgetting information\" costs
+> Landauer's analysis showing that "forgetting information" costs
 > energy is still interesting, and it was surprising at the time.
 There
-> had been a number of other analyses of why Maxwell\'s demon can\'t get
+> had been a number of other analyses of why Maxwell's demon can't get
 > you something for nothing, by Szilard and others, but none (I think)
-> had focussed on the key importance of resetting the demon\'s memory to
+> had focussed on the key importance of resetting the demon's memory to
 > its initial state.
 >
 >      But it seems to me that you're conflating two different